2i2c-org/2i2c-org.github.io/content/blog/2022/czi-global-communities-proposal/index.md

 - **Training for trainers** - to provide community leaders with skills to share these workflows with others in their communities.
 - **Community leadership and management** - to provide community leaders with skills to sustain and grow healthy communities of practice.

-Over the course of two years, the team will provide a combination of the services described above for communities in Latin America and Africa, with the goal of understanding how such services can be most useful for these communities, how we can structure them to provide community representation in the direction of these services, and how we can sustain and scale this model of community-focused services for a global community.
+If this proposal is funded, over the course of two years the team will provide a combination of the services described above for communities in Latin America and Africa, with the goal of understanding how such services can be most useful for these communities, how we can structure them to provide community representation in the direction of these services, and how we can sustain and scale this model of community-focused services for a global community.

 Importantly, we wish to do this work in a way that centers the communities we work with as co-leaders and collaborators in these services.
 We will explore ways to run these services and workshops so that they are transparent, inclusive, and give agency to the communities they support.